 F—designates work that does not meet ANY of the standards set above or which is not handed in.

-PLAGIARISM: Plagiarism is a prevalent but highly unethical practice.
-Plagiarism will result in the immediate failure of this course and disciplinary action which could lead to expulsion from the University.
+Plagiarism: Plagiarism is a highly unethical practice which will result in the immediate failure of this course and disciplinary action which could lead to expulsion from the University.
 If you are having problems in the course please come and talk to me about it rather than doing something that could put your entire college career in jeopardy.
-Plagiarism includes, but is not limited to the following:
+You should also take advantage of the resources of the Academic Success Center.

-·The direct copying of any source, such as written and verbal material, computer files, audio disks, video programs or musical scores, whether published or unpublished, in whole or part, without proper acknowledgment that it is someone else’s.
+- The direct copying of any source, such as written and verbal material, computer files, audio disks, video programs or musical scores, whether published or unpublished, in whole or part, without proper acknowledgment that it is someone else’s.

-·Copying of any source in whole or part with only minor changes in wording or syntax, even with acknowledgment.
+- Copying of any source in whole or part with only minor changes in wording or syntax, even with acknowledgment.

-·Submitting as one’s own work a report, examination paper, computer file, lab report or other assignment that has been prepared by someone else.
+- Submitting as one’s own work a report, examination paper, computer file, lab report or other assignment that has been prepared by someone else.
 This includes research papers purchased from any other person or agency.

-·The paraphrasing of another’s work or ideas without proper acknowledgment.
+- The paraphrasing of another’s work or ideas without proper acknowledgment.

 ACADEMIC SUCCESS CENTER The Academic Success Center provides free one-on-one peer tutoring to graduate and undergraduate students in a wide variety of courses and subjects.
 Please make liberal use of the ASC if you need assistance with any of the assignments for this course.
 To make an appointment, use the quick start guide, stop by ASC on the second floor of the Campus Center, or call (909) 448-4342.
 Answers to frequently asked questions are available here.